happy family

 John turned slightly.
 "Yeah.
 She's gone."

-The boy drew in a shaky breath.
-"Hi.
+The boy drew in a shaky breath, then abruptly straightened.
+"Good morning, Master.
 What's your name?"
-Edward suddenly turned on a dime, with a fake smile and rehearsed voice that John could hear cracking beneath the surface.
+Edward suddenly turned on a dime, with a fake smile and rehearsed voice that John could already hear cracking beneath the surface.

 John gave a small nod, then crouched down to meet Edward's eyes.
-"Hey, hold on, buddy.
-What happened back there?"
+"Hold a moment.
+What was all that about?"

 John's breath hitched.
-When the man heard of paranoid delusions, he expected monsters under the bed.
-Things wholly unreal, that could be easily dispelled with enough persistence.
+The court's papers had called it "paranoid delusions," and he'd braced for monsters under the bed.
 Those expectations shattered when John listened to Edward's tale.
-A horrifying kidnapping, the way Edward told it, in which the woman John had spoken to seconds earlier switched from monstrous to motherly so quickly it made the boy's head spin.
-No matter how this child pleaded, no sane adult would let him go and expect him to tough out the next four months alone.
+A horrifying kidnapping, the way Edward told it, in which the woman John had spoken to seconds earlier switched from monstrous to motherly at a moment's notice.
+No matter how this child pleaded, no sane adult would let Edward go and expect him to tough out the next six months alone.
 Edward's admission that his "captor" treated him kindly after "kidnapping" him only confirmed in John's eyes that this was one of those delusions he had been prepared for.

-For now, the absence of those creatures seemed to bring Edward back to the real world.
-John nodded slowly, absorbing every word without corrections or reassurances that were bound to feel fake.
-He rested a steady hand on the boy's back and let Edward lean closer to his side.
-They stayed there for a long time, until both of them stopped shaking.
+No corrections nor easy reassurances would take root here.
+John rested a steady hand on the boy's back and let Edward lean closer to his side.
+They stayed there for a long time, until they both stopped shaking.

-The door at the end of the hall creaked open so fast it made both their heads spin.
+The door at the end of the hall creaked open so fast it made them both jump.
 A blur of motion came bounding into the room.
 "Whoa!
 Who's this?"
 John's son grinned, eyes wide, practically vibrating with energy.
 "Is this the kid?
 Hi!
-What's your name!
-I'm John Jr. -"
+I'm John Jr.--!"

 Edward shivered.
 The tension in his shoulders flared up all over again.

 John quickly raised a hand.
-"Hey, back up a little, champ.
-Don't startle the new kid."
+"Hey, ease up, junior.
+Don't startle the new apprentice."

 "Oh!
 Sorry!"
 John Jr. skidded to a stop, rocking on his heels and buzzing with energy.